Facility Search Criteria Help

 The names used in ICIS-NPDES to identify the substance discharged.
 A pollutant name is provided for each DMR measurement in ICIS-NPDES.
 This selection cannot be combined with Pollutant Category, CAS Number, or Parameter Code.

 Enter at least one character.
 Select a pollutant from the dropdown list to add it to the search criteria selected panel and clear the input field for a new value.
-Multiple selections are allowed; however, users may only select one value at a time from the dropdown list.
+Multiple selections are allowed using the dropdown list.

 Pollutant(s) Have Violations (Past 3 years) (Wastewater Only)